FabricMC/fabric-docs/develop/migrating-mappings.md

 ### Updating Gradle {#updating-gradle-yarn}

-If you are coming from Mojang Mappings, you can now replace your mappings in your `build.gradle`'s dependencies section with Yarn Mappings.
+If you are migrating from Mojang Mappings, you can now replace your mappings in your `build.gradle`'s dependencies section with Yarn Mappings.
 Make sure to also update your `gradle.properties` file with the Yarn version specified on [the Develop site](https://fabricmc.net/develop).

 **`gradle.properties`**